What is Ledi Sayadaw?

 The two lay-teacher streams

 What the dīpanī prepared, Ledi Sayadaw's authorised lay teachers carried into practice.
-Saya Thetgyi — a farmer who had studied with the monk through the 1900s and was, by the 1910s, teaching small lay circles in his own village — was the figure through whom the Ledi line reached the Accountant General U Ba Khin in 1937, and through whom — across U Ba Khin's transmission to S. N. Goenka in the 1950s and Goenka's relocation to India in 1969 — the body-scan version of vedanā-based vipassanā reached the global ten-day course network that now operates in over a hundred and twenty centres.
-The parallel stream went through Mingun Jetavan Sayādaw, the long-retreat monk who refined Ledi's working method into the moment-by-moment noting technique — rising, falling, thinking, hearing, pain — that Mahāsi Sayadaw systematised in the 1940s after his own seven-year retreat and that became the operative manual of the Burmese state-sponsored vipassanā centres from the 1950s onward.
-The two streams divide on technical matters (body-scan versus noting, the vedanā foundation versus all four satipaṭṭhāna foundations in close-grained register), but they share the structural inheritance Ledi Sayadaw had specified: that the Satipaṭṭhāna Sutta is the operative manual, that the literate lay practitioner can take up the curriculum, and that the Visuddhimagga line of analytical vipassanā is the technical framework.
+Saya Thetgyi was a farmer who studied with him through the 1900s and by the 1910s was teaching small lay circles in his village.
+Through Saya Thetgyi the Ledi line reached the Accountant General U Ba Khin in 1937.
+U Ba Khin transmitted to S. N. Goenka in the 1950s.
+When Goenka relocated to India in 1969, the body-scan version of vedanā-based vipassanā reached a global ten-day course network now operating in over a hundred and twenty centres.
+The parallel stream went through Mingun Jetavan Sayādaw, the long-retreat monk who refined Ledi's method into a moment-by-moment noting technique: rising, falling, thinking, hearing, pain.
+Mahāsi Sayadaw systematised this in the 1940s after a seven-year retreat, and it became the manual of Burma's state-sponsored vipassanā centres from the 1950s onward.
+The two streams divide on technique.
+One uses body-scan with the vedanā foundation; the other uses noting across all four satipaṭṭhāna foundations.
+Both share the structural inheritance Ledi had specified: the Satipaṭṭhāna Sutta as the operative manual, the literate lay practitioner as a valid practitioner, and the Visuddhimagga line of analytical vipassanā as the technical framework.

 Where the lineage shows in the index